Jean Simmons: Stardom

-Howard Hughes and Victor Mature
+Hollywood

 Granger became a Hollywood star in King Solomon's Mines (1950) and was signed to a contract by MGM, so Simmons moved to Los Angeles with him.
 In 1951, Rank sold her contract to Howard Hughes, who then owned RKO Pictures.

-Hughes was eager to start a sexual relationship with Simmons, but Granger put a stop to his advances by angrily telling Hughes over the phone: "Mr Howard bloody Hughes, you'll be sorry if you don't leave my wife alone."
+Hughes was eager to start a sexual relationship with Simmons, but Granger put a stop to his advances by angrily telling Hughes over the phone: "Mr. Howard bloody Hughes, you'll be sorry if you don't leave my wife alone."

 Her first Hollywood film was Androcles and the Lion (1952), produced by Pascal and co-starring Victor Mature.
 It was followed by Angel Face (1953), directed by Otto Preminger with Robert Mitchum.
-According to David Thomson, "If she had made only one film—Angel Face—she might now be spoken of with the awe given to Louise Brooks."
+David Thomson wrote that "if she had made only one film – Angel Face – she might now be spoken of with the awe given to Louise Brooks."
 Smarting over his rebuff from Granger, Hughes instructed Preminger to treat Simmons as roughly as possible, leading the director to demand that costar Mitchum repeatedly slap the actress harder and harder, until Mitchum turned and punched Preminger, asking if that was how he wanted it.

-To further punish Simmons and Granger, Hughes refused to lend her to Paramount where director William Wyler wanted to cast her in the female lead for his film Roman Holiday; the role made a star of Audrey Hepburn.
 He also made her appear in She Couldn't Say No (1954), a comedy with Mitchum.

 A court case freed Simmons from the contract with Hughes in 1952.
 They settled out of court; part of the arrangement was that Simmons would do one more film for no additional money.
 Simmons also agreed to make three more movies under the auspices of RKO, but not actually at that studio—she would be lent out.
 She would make an additional picture for 20th Century Fox while RKO got the services of Victor Mature for one film.

-MGM cast her in the lead of Young Bess (1953) playing a young Queen Elizabeth I with Granger.
-She went back to RKO to do the extra film under the settlement with Hughes, titled Affair with a Stranger (1953) with Mature; it flopped.